bagrounds/obsidian-github-publisher-sync/content/topics/design-a-performance-self-evaluation-system.md

 - I've looked through Enveloppe's GitHub issue tracker for similar problems
   - This [issue](https://github.com/Enveloppe/obsidian-enveloppe/issues/331#issuecomment-2049061420) looks close, but not quite the same

-###  🤔 Hypothesis
+###  🤔 Hypotheses
-The Excalidraw is being sent over as markdown instead of directly being converted to svg
+- The Excalidraw file is being sent over as markdown instead of directly being converted to svg
+- Maybe that Buffer not defined error comes up while trying to convert the file to svg
+  - If so, the JavaScript runtime used by my mobile obsidian app may differ from the developer's test environment.
+But I'm already on the latest version of Obsidian.

 ### 📎 Workaround
 In the meantime, I've exported the excalidraw to svg and embedded that directly.